 With numbers like that, it’s clear that a lot of people worldwide are excited about the possibilities posed by generative AI—including Learnosity.
-In fact, we’re deep into development of an upcoming AI-assisted authoring tool, which we’ve dubbed Author Aide (sign up for updates on that product here 😉).
+In fact, we’re deep into development of an upcoming AI-assisted authoring tool, which we’ve named Author Aide (sign up for updates on that product here 😉).

 However, as with all paradigm-shifting innovations, some users feel some trepidation about working with this unfamiliar and sensationalized technology.